CMTA/CMTAT/doc/USAGE.md

 ## Dependencies

 The toolchain includes the following components, where the versions are the latest ones that we tested:

 - npm 9.5.1
-- Truffle 5.9.2
+- Hardhat 2.19.1
 - Solidity 0.8.17 (via solc-js)
 - Node 18.16.0
 - Web3.js 1.10.0
 - OpenZeppelin Contracts Upgradeable (submodule) 4.8.1

-Although present in the dependencies, Hardhat is not included in the toolchain since the project was mainly build with and for Truffle.

 ## Installation

 Clone the git repository, with the option `--recurse-submodules` to fetch the submodules:

 `git clone git@github.com:CMTA/CMTAT.git  --recurse-submodules`

 We recommend to install the [Node Version Manager `nvm`](https://github.com/nvm-sh/nvm) to manage multiple versions of Node.js on your machine.
 You can then, for example, install the version 16.17.0 of Node.js with the following command: `nvm install 16.17.0`